PATH Staff

 The PATH team consists of staff members dedicated to the success of the program.
 If you have a question and need support, please contact us at pathprogram@rowan.edu

-Chiara Latimer is the Coordinator of the Autism PATH Career Program at Rowan University.
+Chiara Latimer is the Director of both the Autism PATH Program and the Center for Neurodiversity at Rowan University.
 This program is designed to support the transition of neurodiverse students from higher education into meaningful employment.
 In 2007, Chiara’s leadership in a mentoring program for differently abled, elementary school students led to her recognition as a finalist for the Jefferson Award for Public Service in the state of Delaware.
 This experience naturally guided Chiara’s career and academic goals towards supporting neurodiverse students and families.
-Chiara has dedicated 9 years of her career to supporting neurodiverse students in clinical and educational settings.
+Chiara has dedicated 10 years of her career to supporting neurodiverse students in clinical and educational settings.
 Upon the completion of her masters in family therapy at Drexel University, Chiara focused on providing therapeutic services to individuals on the Autism Spectrum and their families through family therapy and the supervision of therapeutic support professionals.

 From 2013- 2019, Chiara had the privilege of working as a family consultant at the Center for Autism in Philadelphia, PA.
 The Center for Autism is one of the oldest treatment agencies for individuals on the Autism Spectrum in the United States.
 As a family consultant, Chiara served as a liaison for the treatment team to the families and service providers supporting individuals in programming.
 As Chiara’s clients began to transition into secondary education, she became concerned with the needs of neurodiverse students upon entering higher education.
 In an effort to support families and individuals in the transition to adulthood, Chiara developed curriculum materials to provide education on the transition to higher education and promoted parent groups for parents to share their concerns and learn information to support their child through the lifespan.
 Chiara has assisted individuals with autism and their families through the transition into higher education and the development of skills for the workplace.
 She also piloted a Career and College Exploration curriculum which taught young adults self-advocacy techniques and strategies to adjust to residential life on a college campus.